vonnieda/dimple_db/docs/SYNC_ENGINE.md

 are not on the remote, and pulls any that are on the remote and not local.
 5. After a sync, any new local changelogs are merged into the entity tables.

+## Changelog Abstraction

+The sync engine uses a `Changelog` trait that provides a unified interface for change tracking.
+There are multiple implementations:

+- **DbChangelog**: Reads/writes changes directly from/to the database tables
+- **BasicStorageChangelog**: Simple storage-based changelog (one file per change)
+- **BatchingStorageChangelog**: Optimized implementation that batches changes for efficiency

 ## Conflict Resolution

 The Sync Engine treats the database tables as grow only lists and the columns